jitsucom/jitsu/design-docs/pipeline.md

 ### ContextEnrichment step

  * Get IP from where request came from
- * If request is processed by JavaScript endpoint - read user agent-header, content-type header and so on
+ * If request is processed by JavaScript API - read user agent-header and put to /eventn_ctx/user_agent
- * If request is processed by Server API - Add /src field
+ * If request is processed by Server API - Add /src and /eventn_ctx/event_id fields
  * Add UTC timestamp (/_timestamp field)
  * etc